PRESSING PAST PENTECOST: ELEVEN (EXCERPT OF THE FEASTS OF THE LORD)

-"Ye shall receive power, after that the Holy Ghost is come upon you."
+“You shall receive power after the Holy Spirit has come on you.”
 Here is the baptism with dynamite for service.
-The tongues of flame abiding on the waiting believers signified that the word of judgment had been put into the mouths of Christ's heralds.
+The tongues of flame abiding on the waiting believers signified that the word of judgment had been put into the mouths of Christ’s heralds.

 We see the effects of the word of judgment in the ministries of anointed saints, whose words caused people to be gripped in an agony of conviction as the Holy Spirit spoke of sin, of righteousness, and of judgment.

 Smith-Wigglesworth of England, Aimee Semple McPherson, Dr. Charles Price—these saints and others who have borne the harvest-rain anointing encourage us by their example to turn away from the useless strivings of the flesh and to wait on the Lord for the enduement of power from on high.

 Pentecost!
 Pentecost!
 Pentecost!
 How desperate is the need for Pentecostal power in the world today.
 Sin-burdened, sick, frustrated people need the Gospel of the Lord Jesus Christ—the Gospel of power that brings miraculous healing and other supernatural working of the Spirit of Christ.

 Let us cry unceasingly to the Lord for “bread” to feed the friends who have “come to us in their journey.”
 Harvest time is here now.

 In the present hour there is a widespread moving of the Holy Spirit among the members of the historic denominations.
 Episcopalians, Methodists, Presbyterians, Catholics—all are experiencing the speaking in tongues and miraculous healing.
 The current moving of the Spirit has been termed “charismatic.”
 Speaking in tongues is a help to our individual and collective praise and supplication.